 On the exchange of common shares for cash and New Common Shares pursuant to the Return of Capital Transaction, a Non-Canadian Resident Shareholder will be deemed to have received a taxable dividend on the common shares so exchanged equal to the amount, if any, by which (i) the sum of the amount of the cash received by the Non-Canadian Resident Shareholder on the exchange and the amount of the PUC of the New Common Shares received by the Non-Canadian Resident Shareholder on the exchange, exceeds (ii) the amount of the PUC of the common shares so exchanged immediately prior to the exchange.
 The estimated PUC of the common shares at the date of this circular is C\$10.65 per share.
-Pursuant to the Return of Capital Transaction, the aggregate PUC of the New Common Shares will be an amount that is not greater than the difference between the PUC of the common shares to be exchanged and the Aggregate Cash Distribution Amount to be received in respect of the common shares to be exchanged.
-Accordingly, based on the foregoing, Thomson Reuters does not anticipate that any deemed dividend will arise on the exchange of common shares for cash and New Common Shares by a Non-Canadian Resident Shareholder pursuant to the Return of Capital Transaction.
+Pursuant to the Return of Capital Transaction, the aggregate PUC of the New Common Shares will be an amount that is not greater than the difference between the PUC of the common shares to be exchanged and the Aggregate Cash Distribution Amount to be received in respect of the common shares to be exchange of common shares for cash and New Common Shares by a Non-Canadian Resident Shareholder pursuant to the Return of Capital Transaction.
 On that basis, there will not be any Canadian withholding tax on that exchange.